Skip to main content

 Relationships in Dataset

-In an exploration, users can drag fields from different data models in a single explore.
-Based on the relationships metadata, Holistics figures out the correct JOINs statements to apply to the SQL query.
+When users use fields from different data models, based on the relationships metadata, Holistics will figure out the correct JOINs statements to apply to the SQL query.

-Example: Given a dataset created from the following models: orders, users, merchants, cities, countries
+For example, you have a dataset with the following models: orders, users, merchants, cities, countries

 The generated query will be: